EvilPlankton/data-leaf/README.md

 # :herb: Data Leaf
 ### *_Dynamic data sharing made simple._*

 The Data Leaf app allows users to share results of SQL queries by associating them with a URL that can be easily shared and embedded into reports, spreadsheet and dashboards.
-When the URL is requested, the query is executed and results returned in CSV format.
+When the URL is requested, the query is executed and results returned in the requested format.

-  - The Data Leaf URL can be embedded into Excel and Google Sheets
+  - The Data Leaf URL can be embedded into Excel, Google Sheets, Libre Office, etc.
+  - Multiple output formats JSON, CSV, HTML table, etc.
   - Lightweight interface
   - Supports Postgres and MySQL targets
   - Individual user accounts